sanjass/sanjass.github.io/_posts/2019-07-28-speedup_memoization.md

 Well this post turned out longer than I planned, but hopefully it will be helpful to someone whose code is slow.
-The optimization benefits could be huge if you actually have repeating inputs to your function, so ask yourself to which of your functions this applies and feel free to sprinkle `@memoize` on top of them.
-Ensure that you've read when NOT to use memoization above.
+The optimization benefits could be huge if you actually have repeating inputs to your function, so ask yourself to which of your functions this applies and feel free to sprinkle your fancy `@memoize` decorator on top of them.
+Ensure that you've read above about when NOT to use memoization.

 ***
 Core code concepts courtesy to [Oren Tirosh](http://code.activestate.com/recipes/578231-probably-the-fastest-memoization-decorator-in-the-/) and related commenters.